antoniobruchidev/mp4-carpez-network-store-final/dashboard/readme.md

 #### bugs
 Removing a discount will set the discount to null in the Order model, which will not impact the grand_total that is set by the update_total method.
 But it won't be displayed in the order page.
 I will add a bool available to it, and instead of deleting them i will make them unavailable.

-### answer_review
-- This view can be called by a superuser from its dashboard in the reviews tab.
-- It successfully update the review with the store answer.